-Quilting: Layer the quilt top, batting, and backing together.
+To quilt, layer the quilt top, batting and backing together.
 Baste the layers together and quilt as desired.

 Cut several 2 ½” wide strips across the width of the red print fabric for the binding.
 Piece the sections together to form one long continuous strip.

 Fold the wrong sides together along the long edge and press.

 On one of the short ends, fold in at a 45° angle to form an angled edge and press.

 Starting 6” from the top corner, place the pressed 45˚angled end with the raw edge of the binding along the outer edge of the quilt, and pin in place.

 Using a 1/4” seam allowance, sew 4” from the top edge of the binding and down the first side of the quilt.
 Stop ¼” from the corner and back-stitch.
 Cut thread.

 Remove the quilt fro the machine.
 Fold the binding up and then down over the second side of the quilt so that the raw edges are even to create a 45˚ corner.